-The well documented clinical drawbacks to this technique are the postoperative discomfort associated with removal of the corneal epithelium, the length treatment time and its unsuitability for the treatment of very thin keratoconus corneas (less than 400 microns) .
+Although this technique has been proven to be an effective means of halting keratoconus progression , its clinical drawbacks are the postoperative discomfort associated with removal of the corneal epithelium, the lengthy treatment time and its unsuitability for the treatment of very thin keratoconus corneas (less than 400 microns) .

 Wollensak, G. et al. Riboflavin/ultraviolet-a-induced collagen crosslinking for the treatment of keratoconus.
 American Journal of Ophthalmology.
 2003;135:620-627.

 Abad, J. and Panesso, J. Corneal collagen cross-linking induced by UVA and riboflavin (CXL).
 Techniques in Ophthalmology.
 2008;6:8-12.